refinedev/refine/documentation/docs/tutorial/4-adding-crud-pages/chakra-ui/adding-sort-and-filters.md

 Filter element is a component that renders an input element.
 When the user changes the value of the input element, the filter value of the column will be changed.

 `<ColumnFilter/>` also contains a clear and apply button.
 When the user clicks on the clear button, the filter value of the column will be cleared.
 When the user clicks on the apply button, the filter value of the column will be set.

-:::tip
-If you want to use a custom filter element, you can pass it to the `filterElement` property of the `meta` in column definition.
-For example, you can pass a `<Select/>` component like below.

 <details>
   <summary><strong>How can I use custom filter element?</strong></summary>